 - Literature: Which are the most important sources you will probably use for your work?

-- Timeline: What timeline will you follow until the submission date?
+- Timeline: How will you plan your work leading up to the submission date?

 After you have written your proposal, you should ask a supportive person for feedback – for example, lecturers, fellow students, tutors, friends, or relatives.
 Ask the following questions: